redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/0.1-upgrade-rhde/README.md

 > Note:
 >
-> This exercise is reused at a few different times throughout the workshop, so if you've already completed some of these steps, jump to (add-here)
+> This exercise is reused at a few different times throughout the workshop, so if you've already completed some of these steps, jump to [step 4](#step-4---running-the-upgrade-job).

 ### Step 1 - Reviewing How to Upgrade RHDE